Photo of oaten hay

 FeedXL will help you in calculating the calcium to oxalate, calcium to phosphorus and calcium to magnesium ratios to keep your horse healthy.
 BUT, the first step is identifying that you have this grass in the first place so you know you need to be on your game with managing nutrition!

-I took the following photos (below) of setaria on the NSW mid-north coast… setaria was everywhere!
+Here are some photos (below) of setaria on the NSW mid-north coast… setaria everywhere!
 Please take a look at the photos and then in your paddocks to see if you have setaria.
 And if you do, please do something sooner than later to prevent severe and often life-threatening calcium deficiency.

 Do you have a question or comment?
 Do you need help with feeding?